PSA Asset Mapping

 As well as individual Clients, you can use the selector column header and it's drop down menu to Select all items on all pages or Select all items on this page.
 Where a selection already exists, you can use the drop-down to Unselect all items.

-Dashboard 2019.07.08 introduced Autotask Site mapping.
-To match the potential mixed usage of sites in Autotask and the Dashboard, we support one to one (Dashboard and Autotask hierarchy match) as well as many to one (multiple entities on the Dashboard to one entity in Autotask) relationships, as covered in the below example.
+Dashboard 2019.07.08 introduced ConnectWise Site mapping.
+To match the potential mixed usage of sites in ConnectWise and the Dashboard, we support one to one (Dashboard and ConnectWise hierarchy match) as well as many to one (multiple entities on the Dashboard to one entity in ConnectWise) relationships, as covered in the below example.

 Sites are an optional mapping setting.
-If you do not have sites configured in Autotask and do not intend to use them, do not select a Site from the drop-down.
+If you do not have sites configured in ConnectWise and do not intend to use them, do not select a Site from the drop-down.

 Please be aware that after a Site is selected and confirmed, you cannot return this mapping to the No Site state.